xta0/xta0.me/_posts/2020-01-03-os-system-programming-1.md

 - Application program executes as a process
     - Complex applications can fork/exec child processes
 - Why processes
-    - Protected applications from each other
+    - Protects applications from each other
     - OS protected from them
     - Processes provides memory protection
 - Fundamental trade off between protection and efficiency